Culture of Iceland: Tourism

 One of the most popular tourist attractions in Iceland is visiting the geothermal spas and pools that can be found all around the country, such as Bláa Lónið (The Blue Lagoon) on the Reykjanes Peninsula near the Keflavík International Airport.

 Transport

 There are no railways in Iceland.
-The country has an extensive road network, and a ring road follows the coast, making it theoretically possible to traverse the entire island.
-Sea and air transport are both popular to connect larger population centers.
+The country has an extensive road network, and a ring road follows the coast, so that one can drive around the island.
+Road routes in some parts of the country (e.g. the Westfjords) are very circuitous, and many roads are closed for a long winter season, so air and sea transport are popular to connect remoter areas.